 Based on the above workflow following requirements can be derived:

 OV REQUIREMENT: The mDNS/UPnP relay application should be added to OV.
-The configuration interface of this application should work both in ARUBA mDNS/UPnP-DLNA relay configuration. mode and in the HAN solution mode.
+The configuration interface of this application should work both in ARUBA mDNS/UPnP-DLNA relay configurationmode and in the HAN solution mode.
 Details of the configuration interface is in section 5.4.1.

 OV REQUIREMENT: This mDNS/UPnP application on OV should be responsible for the following